ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 ## Why reinforcement learning in energy?

 Optimal operation of energy assets is challenging.
-Our current energy transition makes this difficult problem even harder.
+Our current energy transition is making this difficult problem even harder.

 The rise of intermittent generation is introducing uncertainty on the generation and demand side.
 Delivering value from new technologies such as demand side flexibility and storage require smart decision making.